About us

 Aerospace Engineering Sciences Building (Room 120)

-Special thank you to Bobby Hodgkinson for arranging the meeting space!
+Special thanks to Bobby Hodgkinson for arranging the meeting space!

 Past events